Loans for bankrupts

 Can I get a loan if I'm bankrupt?

-Before you apply for a loan while bankrupt…
+Risks of applying for a loan while bankrupt

 What kind of bankrupt loans are available?

-If you’re in need of financing and you’re currently bankrupt or have bankruptcy listed on your credit file, the following loan options might be an option for you:
+If you're in need of financing and you're currently bankrupt or have a bankruptcy listed on your credit report, the following loan types might be available:

 - Payday loan.
-These are short term loans up to $2,000 with repayment terms between 16 days and one year.
-You can also find loans up to $5,000 or even $10,000.
-Lenders have flexible lending criteria, and while they won’t all consider bankrupt applicants, some will.
+These are short term loans up to $2,000 with repayment terms between 16 days and 1 year.
+Loans up to $5,000 or even $10,000 are also available.
+Lenders have flexible lending criteria, and while they won't all consider bankrupt applicants, some will.
+These loans typically come with high fees and charges, as well as shorter repayment periods than other loans.

 - Personal overdraft.
 Your current bank may be willing to approve you for a small personal overdraft if you have a good history with it.